 My favorite novel is so obscure and so hated by so many people, they tell me how much they hate it even after I was nice enough to find a copy via bookfinder.com and send it to them (at my expense, not theirs).
 It’s such a great story, I’ve always longed for a sort of book club of fellow fans to discuss it with.

-I thought of this when John L. Monk emailed me, “Carol I think in retrospect I shouldn’t have been so supportive (to you) of (a certain Indie novel) I love the book, think the world of (the author) and her book, and wanted to share I’m super aggressive at times, and it’s hard to back off.
+I thought of this when a friend emailed me, “Carol I think in retrospect I shouldn’t have been so supportive (to you) of (a certain novel) I love the book and wanted to share.
+I’m super aggressive at times, and it’s hard to back off.
 Working on it…” 🙂

 Ardyth Kennelly must have been quite taken with Butch, to tell his story in such loving detail.
 I even invested $20 in a shabby, out-of-print paperback to see if she’d be mentioned, but Lula Parker Betenson, author of “Butch Cassidy, My Brother” doesn’t tell us if Ardyth ever met Butch.
 She does say that Butch approached Judge Orlando W. Powers in Salt Lake City to see “if there was any way he could be pardoned and retire from outlawry without going to prison” (p.
 151).
 While in town, “Butch “became interested in a young girl.
 Ardythe (sic) Kennelly has written a charming book, Good Morning, Young Lady, which she claims is the true story of this quaint love affair.
 Miss Kennelly has given me a picture of that girl, but I cannot use her real name.”